spiffe/java-spiffe/README.md

 ### Configure `java.security`

-Java Security Providers are configured in the the master security properties file `<java-home>/lib/security/java.security`.
+Java Security Providers are configured in the master security properties file `<java-home>/lib/security/java.security`.
 You can extend and override that file.

 Create a file `java.security` with the following content: